henry-zwart/msc_thesis/reports/proposal/sections/problem_and_methods.typ

 or conversely,

-#align(center)[_'Could targetting certain beliefs, or in certain individuals, result in
+#align(center)[_'Could targeting certain beliefs, or in certain individuals, result in
 a behavioural rebound?'_]

-In this context, however, simplifying assumptions regarding the structure and causal relations between beliefs are on significantly weaker footing.
+For this purpose, however, simplifying assumptions regarding the structure and causal relations between beliefs are on significantly weaker footing.
 As illustrated in @fig:stargraph, if beliefs are causally supported by other beliefs, then the direction of this causality and the general structure of the belief network can potentially decide the effectiveness of an intervention.

+We propose to investigate the extent to which these structural and causal assumptions influence the dynamics of internal belief networks, in the context of a longitudinal survey on climate attitudes in the US.
+We will extend and/or modify existing Ising models of internal belief to include directed relations.

 #figure(
   grid(